gematik/techblog/_posts/2023-01-11-no-builder-in-kotlin.markdown

 ```

 The reason why I do this as an extension function - and not as a normal function in A - is that mapping doesn't belong to
-the core responsibilities of A. At its declaration site A doesn't even need to know that B exists.
+the core responsibilities of A. At its declaration site, A doesn't even need to know that B exists.
-But it's still nice to convert an instance of A on the fly writing `a.toB()`.
+But it's still nice to convert an instance of A to B on the fly by writing `a.toB()`.
-Of course, this way it's no longer possible to mock the mapping-part.
+Of course, this way it's no longer possible to mock the mapping part.

 # About the author